The biggest mistake I was making in my first 10 years of business, is “not preparing” for business uncertainty.

 On my second business, I wanted a more efficient strategic planning approach.
 So, I used The Lean Plan, by Tim Berry.

 With “lean” planning, my new business idea showed signs of success in the early few months of operation.
-I planned well, and prepared for business uncertainty, by considering most known scenarios, and setting tactics for each that lead to success.
+I planned well, and prepared for business uncertainty, by considering the most known scenarios, and setting tactics for each that lead to success.

 I didn’t predict the future, but I was prepared for uncertainty.